coderefinery/github-without-command-line/_episodes/03-contributing.md

 Exercises:
 - Fix a typo via the web interface
-- Submit a larger change using GitHub Desktop
+- Submit a larger change using GitHub Desktop by first opening an issue